OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 Using spatialite-gis
 ================================================================================

+..
+TBD: Cameron Review Comment:
+  I'm mildly in favour of removing this spatialite-gis section.
+  Should we be recommending people to use QGIS instead?
+  I'd suggest that the "Things to try" section should suggest trying spatialite-gis

 Spatialite-gis is a simple viewer for spatialite based layers.

+..
+TBD: Cameron Review Comment:
+  In OSGeo-Livebeta1, spatialite-gis is not selectable from the OSGeo-Live menu.
+  It needs to be selected from the command line.
+  If this section is included, it requires a number of screen shots.

 * From the Desktop GIS folder on the Desktop run spatialite-gis
 * Click the "Connecting existing SQLite DB" button and connect to /home/user/data/spatialite/trento.sqlite